FrankCJ0910/Python-EDA/README.md

 ``` python
   SP['streams']=pd.to_numeric(SP['streams'],errors='coerce')
 ```
-This gives us the following values
+This gives us the following values <br>
 ![alt text](https://github.com/FrankCJ0910/Python-EDA/blob/main/Images/STATS.png?raw=true)

 Next is to graph songs released, a histogram was used.
 With x axis as the songs released and an interval of 30